alexpgates/alexpgates.github.com/source/blog/alfred.md

 #### Add an item to my Pep Rally inbox

-At Pack, we use a task collaboration app we created at <a href="http://whatcheer.com">What Cheer</a> called <a href="http://peprallyapp.com">Pep Rally</a>.
+At Pack, we use a task collaboration app we built at <a href="http://whatcheer.com">What Cheer</a> called <a href="http://peprallyapp.com">Pep Rally</a>.
 Unfortunately (for you) Pep Rally isn't available to the public, but it's a tool that we rely on heavily.

 One feature of Pep Rally I frequently use is the inbox.
 Adding an item to my inbox is a quick way to document a task quickly when I'm in the middle of completing another task.